RoyWeiiiii/Scope_3_Microalgae_shape_texture_convolution_classification/README.md

 # Image Dataset
 File "Microalgae_image_dataset.zip" contains the image dataset used in the paper "Artificial intelligence-driven microalgae autotrophic batch cultivation: A comparative study of machine and deep learning-based image classification models".
 Three types of microalgae species namely _Chlorella vulgaris_ FSP-E, _Chlamydomonas reinhardtii_, and _Spirulina platensis_ are available in the image dataset.
 The image dataset is publicly available for academic and research purposes.

+# Referencing and citation
+If you find _Chlorella vulgaris_ FSP-E, _Chlamydomonas reinhardtii_, and _Spirulina platensis_ classification useful in your research, please consider citing: